acottone/ca-hospital-analysis/analysis/README.md

 | 75%   |     104      |               3       |              3.49    |
 | max   |   15523      |             969       |            161.8     |

+The dataset covers 55 unique counties, with Los Angeles County being the most frequent, making up 24.19% of the data alone.
+There are also 374 unique hospitals, with UCLA West Valley Medical Center being the most frequent at 0.004% of the data, and 4 unique hospital_rating categories with `average` being the most common at 49.41% of the data.

 ## Categorical Summary Statistics

 |        | county      | hospital                        | hospital_rating   |